tarikh03/K2View-Academy/articles/TDM/tdm_overview/02_tdm_glossary.md

 <h4>TDM Permission Group</h4>
 </td>
 <td width="600pxl">
 <p>There are three main types of TDM users, each with different permissions for different activities.
 Each type is called a&nbsp;<strong>Permission Group</strong>.
-The following Permission Groups are supported by the TDM: Admin, Owner, and Tester.&nbsp;</p>
+The following Permission Groups are supported by TDM: Admin, Owner, and Tester.&nbsp;</p>
 <p>For more information see <a href="/articles/TDM/tdm_gui/02_tdm_gui_user_types.md">TDM GUI - Permission Groups</a>.</p>
 </td>
 </tr>